Rule 4 Deductions Explained

 Multiple Withdrawals

-In extreme cases — such as a Cheltenham race where the first two in the market are withdrawn on the morning — the combined deduction can exceed 50p.
-This effectively halves your winnings even on a successful bet.
-If you see multiple late withdrawals in a race, recalculate your expected return before deciding whether the bet still holds value.
+In extreme cases — such as a Cheltenham race where the first two in the market are withdrawn on the morning — the combined deduction can comfortably exceed 50p and occasionally reach the 90p ceiling.
+That effectively wipes out the bulk of your winnings even on a successful bet.
+If you see multiple late withdrawals in a race, recalculate your expected return before deciding whether the bet still holds value — the Bet Calculator handles Rule 4 deductions on singles, each-way bets and multiples, including cumulative deductions across more than one non-runner.

 Rule 4 deductions are one of the hidden costs of betting that most punters never account for.
 Over a season, they erode returns systematically — particularly on days with changeable weather when going-related withdrawals are common.
 The solution is simple: where possible, bet as close to the off as you can.
 Bets placed at SP (Starting Price) are never subject to Rule 4 because the SP is calculated after all withdrawals.
 The trade-off is that you lose the ability to take an early price — but on days when non-runners are likely, SP is the safer option.